sidney-eliot/3d-artists-handbook/content/presentation/meta-rig.md

 ## Meta-rig part examples

-I will show how to do it with vanilla blender rigging tools as well as via the rigify meta-rig building blocks, if a building block exists that can be used for that.
+I'll show how to do it with vanilla blender rigging tools as well as via the rigify meta-rig building blocks, if a building block exists that can be used for that.

 ##